indiqusdocs/apiculus/docs/Subscribers/Compute/RHELInstances/NetworkingManagementwithRHELInstances.md

 The following actions are available:

 - If the Instance is inside a VPC, you can associate the Instance to multiple tiers within the VPC or share the Instance with other VPC networks in the same Availability Zone by using the **ADD NETWORK** option.
-- Network/tier associations can be removed from this section by using the _unlink_ action.
+- Network/tier associations can be removed from this section by using the **Unlink** action.
-- If the Instance is in a Basic/Flat Networking AZ, you will see the NIC details.
-Presently, only one NIC is supported on Basic/Flat Networking Instances.

 :::note
 Advanced networking configurations can be done using the [Virtual Private Clouds](/docs/Subscribers/Networking/VirtualPrivateClouds/AboutVirtualPrivateClouds) service.